Tips on how to physically and emotionally go into Sukkot like a boss.

 Wake up early and have a coffee and a giant bowl of yogurt and granola WHILE SITTING DOWN.
 Put on some fun cooking music, get your apron on and start your day!
 Cook as much as you can today, prepping all the salads and dressings and side dishes.
 Everything that is more time consuming.
 Leave the mains and challah for tomorrow.

 Make a giant tomato soup and garlic bread for dinner and call it a day (make extra soup for sukkot and freeze).
 Go to sleep early!

-In the morning: Set the table in your sukkah (if you can, or at least have everything organized and ready to go out, including candles for lighting, honey for challah, all tableware, kiddush cup, glasses.
+Set the table in your sukkah (if you can, or at least have everything organized and ready to go out, including candles for lighting, honey for challah, all tableware, kiddush cup, glasses.
 Make sure the Shabbat timers are done for the sukkah lights.

-Friday night October 2 First night of Sukkot: You made it!
+You made it!
 This is such a joyful chag!
 Sending you a very special Chag Sameach from my kitchen to yours!